AmoghSaxena/Ticker-Dashboard/README.md

 # Ticker/On Screen Promotion Dashboard Server.

+># MAKE SURE TO CHANGE THE `ENV` FROM THE DOCKERFILE SO THAT IT CAN BUILD ACCORDING TO THE REQUIREMENTS

 #### This is the Ticker/On Screen Promotion Server files which can be hosted as Standalone or Dockerized Container